aghapy-mikhail/Squid-Proxy-Server/README.md

 Squid is a Linux-based  caching proxy for the Web supporting HTTP, HTTPS, FTP, and more. <br>
 It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages. <br>
 Squid has extensive access controls and makes a great server accelerator.
 It runs on most available operating systems, including Windows and is licensed under the GNU GPL.<br>
+Squid offers a rich access control, authorization and logging environment to develop web proxy and content serving applications.
+Squid offers a rich set of traffic optimization options, most of which are enabled by default for simpler installation and high performance.

 **The Squid proxy server is used** for filtering traffic, security, and DNS lookups.